taplytics/taplytics-ios-sdk/README.md

 ## Push Notification Instructions

-1. In order for iOS and Taplytics to know that your app accepts Push Notifications, you have to implement the following methods on your  `UIApplicationDelegate`.
+1. In order for iOS and Taplytics to know that your app accepts Push Notifications, you must implement the following methods on your  `UIApplicationDelegate`.

     ```objc
     // Implement these methods for Taplytics Push Notifications